Quick Start

 MooseTip:

-Moose automatically created database tables and ingestion points for these models, as seen in the moose-ls output.
+Moose automatically creates database tables and ingestion endpoints for these models.
+Run moose-cli ls

 Terminal